 How We Pray for the Nations

-A biblical foundation for using the Country Prayer Directory with worship, love, obedience, compassion, and gospel hope.
+A biblical foundation for praying through the Country Prayer Directory with worship, love, obedience, compassion, and gospel hope.

-Christians do not pray for the nations because world events are interesting, because suffering is emotionally moving, or because global needs are too large for human action alone.
-We pray because the living God rules over all nations, commands His people to intercede, shows compassion to the afflicted, sends the gospel to the ends of the earth, and is gathering a people for Himself from every tribe and language and people and nation.
+Christians do not pray for the nations merely because world events are interesting, suffering is painful to see, or global needs are beyond our strength.
+We pray because the living God rules over all nations.
+He commands His people to intercede, shows compassion to the afflicted, sends the gospel to the ends of the earth, and is gathering a people for Himself from every tribe and language and people and nation.

 To pray for the nations is an act of worship before the Lord of all the earth.
 It is also an act of love toward real people: churches under pressure, families in hardship, leaders who need wisdom, children growing up in unstable places, believers learning to endure, and communities that need mercy, justice, repentance, peace, and the saving knowledge of Christ.